wordofwarning/wordofwarning.org/current/2014-worksahead/odonnell/index.md

 Part of a triple-bill of new performance, with each show taking place in a different space; this performance's duration is TBA; there is a limited capacity.
 Age advisory: TBA

+####More
+An exploration of an artist's search for approval, appreciation and most importantly, applause.

 ####Who is he?
-Paul is a solo artist/deviser whose previous credits include solo performances *One Thing on His Mime*, performed as part of Drunken Nights II, and *So Far West* — performed at Emergency 2013, Collaceo B Festival in Portugal, and Cheshire Rural Touring, double-billed with Sleepwalk Collective.
+Paul is a solo artist/deviser whose previous credits include solo performances *One Thing on His Mime*, performed as part of Drunken Nights II, and *So Far West* — performed at [Emergency 2013](/archive/2013-emergency/z1), Collaceo B Festival in Portugal, and Cheshire Rural Touring, double-billed with Sleepwalk Collective.
 His work aims to be contemporary in it's nature but also accessible, entertaining and engaging for all.

 ####Credits
-Commissioned by hÅb; co-produced by Contact.
+Commissioned by hÅb, co-produced by Contact, a greenroom legacy project.

 ####Websites
 <http://podonnell6.wordpress.com> | [@podonnell2](http://twitter.com/podonnell2)